dorkamotorka/ebpf-labs/labs/advanced-course/portable-ebpf-programs-46216e54/index.md

 This process is known as <i>field offset relocation</i>.

 **But one subtle limitation of this approach is that tools relying on BTF data implicitly depend on the target kernel being compiled with BTF support.**

+TODO: How to check if BTF is present

 Although most eBPF kernels nowadays support BTF, it's not really something we can rely on when we want to design truly portable eBPF programs.